-We are committed to delivering value for money across all the services we provide with funding levied from the local authorities we serve: Anglesey, Conwy, Denbighshire, Flintshire, Gwynedd, and Wrexham.
+We are committed to delivering value for money across all the services we provide with funding levied from the local authorities we serve: Anglesey, Conwy, Denbighshire, Flintshire, Gwynedd and Wrexham.

-The total budget of £44,394,000 includes an additional income of £2,024,000 from grants and fees which has not been taken into consideration for the proposed expenditure shown below.
+The total budget of £43,314,000, includes an additional income of £2,024,000 from grants and fees, which has not been taken in consideration for the proposed expenditure shown below.

-Nearly three quarters of the budget will be spent on employee pay costs and other employee costs.
+Nearly three quarters of the budget will be spent of employee pay costs and other employee costs.

-(per head of the population)
+Costing £63.04 per year (per head of the population)

-Well-being of Future Generations / National Fire Framework
+Well-being of Future Generations/ National Fire Framework

-The Well-being of Future Generations (Wales) Act 2015 aims to improve the social, economic, environmental, and cultural well-being of future generations of people in Wales.
+The Well-being of Future Generations (Wales) Act 2015 aims to improve the social, economic, environmental and cultural well- being of future generations of people in Wales.
 The Act lists seven well-being goals for Wales as a whole which are shown in the figure below.
 These goals are intended to promote a sense of common purpose, and so encourage people and organisations to work together to help achieve the goals for the benefit of future generations.

 Guidance published on the Well-being of Future Generations office website provides information to help public bodies develop their 'journeys' towards improving the wellbeing of people in Wales.
 The journey checkers contain practical examples and steps that public bodies can use to help develop their own well-being objectives.
-The Authority has used these journey checkers to map its seven long-term objectives to Wales' national well-being goals, helping to ensure they are aligned and sustainable.
-In addition, in setting its objectives, the Authority has taken into consideration the National Fire Framework, that requires Fire and Rescue and Authorities in Wales to consider:
+The Authority has used these journey checkers to map its seven long-term objectives to Wales' national wellbeing goals helping to ensure they are aligned and sustainable.
+In addition, in setting its objectives the Authority has taken into consideration the National Fire Framework, that requires Fire and Rescue and Authorities in Wales to consider:

-- Public accountability: - providing a clear explanation of work scope (e.g. firefighting, fire safety etc.), and the relative volume and cost of each - fulfilling Service objectives, along with implementing controls to limitations that prevent further progress. - Medium to long term planning: - taking account of the messages outlined in the National Fire Framework - understanding varying risk profiles of communities - accounting for continued financial challenges - contributing to the well-being goals - understanding areas for wider service delivery in communities - accounting for the view of citizens based on fair and balanced engagement. - Clear and transparent links to improvement planning: - providing open reporting on performance, including reporting on findings of peer assessments and Chief Fire and Rescue Advisor reports.
+- Public accountability; - Providing a clear explanation of work scope (e.g. firefighting, fire safety etc.) and the relative volume and cost of each; - Service objectives, progress made against fulfilling them, and any limitations on further progress. - Medium to long term planning; - Taking account of the messages outlined in the National Fire Framework; - Understanding varying risk profiles of communities; - Accounting for continued financial challenges; - Contributing to the well-being goals; - Understanding areas for wider service delivery in communities; - Accounting for the view of citizens based on fair and balanced engagement. - Clear and transparent links to improvement planning; - providing open reporting on performance, including reporting on findings of peer assessments and Chief Fire and Rescue Advisor reports.